 We believe our management team has the skills and experience to identify, evaluate and consummate a business combination and is positioned to assist businesses we acquire.
 However, there is no assurance that we will complete an initial business combination nor is there any guarantee that such an initial business combination will be successful.
-The members of our management team are not required to devote any specific amount of time to our business (although we expect them to devote a reasonable amount of their time to our business) and are concurrently involved with other businesses.
+The members of our management team are not required to devote any significant amount of time to our business and are concurrently involved with other businesses.
 There is no guarantee that our current officers and directors will continue in their respective roles, or in any other role, after our initial business combination, and their expertise may only be of benefit to us until our initial business combination is completed, if at all.